Lee Si-young: Acting

 In 2019, Lee starred in the action film No Mercy and in the family drama Liver or Die.

 In January 2020, Lee signed with new management agency Ace Factory.

-That same year, Lee starred in the apocalyptic horror Netflix series, Sweet Home (TV series).
+That same year, Lee starred in the apocalyptic horror Netflix series, Sweet Home.

 Music

 Lee never formally debuted as a singer, but she has made contributions to several of her films' soundtracks.
 She was also featured in one track on then-boyfriend Jun Jin's EP Fascination in 2009.
 And after she sang two tracks on Honey Family's fifth album Resurrection in 2010, band member Park Myung-ho praised Lee for her vocal talent.

 In 2012, she and Jay Park appeared in Music and Lyrics, an MBC M reality show in which an actress and a male singer are paired together as lyricist and composer, respectively, to create a song, showing their meetings and songwriting process.
 The song they composed, Polaris, was recorded by the girl group Tiny-G.